 Freedom of information

-The Freedom of Information (FOI) Act 2000 outlines your right to ask any public authority, including the NHS, for all the recorded information they have on any subject.
+The Freedom of Information Act 2000 (FOIA) outlines your right to ask any public authority, including the NHS, for all the recorded information they have on any subject.

 If your request is wholly, or partly, for “environmental information”, the CCG will manage that part of your request under the Environmental Information Regulations (EIR) Act 2004.
-You can read about that here.
+You can read about the Environmental Information Regulations here.

-If you want to see what information we hold about you, you can ask for it under the Data Protection Act 1998 (DPA).
-Read about that here.
+If you want to see what information we hold about you, you can ask for it under current Data Protection Legislation.
+Read about Data Protection Legislation here.

-Please also see our Publication Scheme to see what information we routinely publish here.
+Please also see our Publication Scheme to see what information we routinely publish.

 Details about how to request information under FOI and how we process your request is below.
 The FOI Act is enforced by the Information Commissioner.

 If you can’t find the information you are interested in on our website or through our publication scheme, you may be able to request it under FOI.
 Requests must be made in writing e.g. letter or email.